-While I did not mind the shallow plastic cups, some users may wish they were a little closer to what you would find on an actual course.
-The pins are plastic, and I feel they will not stand up to extensive use.
+While we did not mind the shallow plastic cups, some users may wish they were a little closer to what you would find on an actual course.
+The pins are plastic, and we feel they will not stand up to extensive use.

 Bottom Line: If you have the space for it, this putting mat from Birdieball is fun to play on and gives you plenty of variety in angles and approaches.

-Like many models, this one comes with a backstop, though you can remove it if you prefer.
-The holes have plastic pins, and I found them to feel cheap and plasticky.
+Like many indoor putting greens, this one comes with a backstop, though you can remove it if you prefer.
+The holes have plastic pins, and we found them to feel cheap and plasticky.
 Luckily, you can remove them, so it's not a big deal.

-There are several important factors to consider when shopping for an office putting set.
-These are the key criteria that helped me choose my favorite putting sets.
+There are several important factors to consider when shopping for the best indoor putting green.
+These are the key criteria that helped us choose our favorite products.

 You need to know what size will work best for you.
 If you have a large office with unused space, you can splurge for a bigger model.
 Larger mats give you the ability to practice longer putts.
-But if you need to conserve space, opt for a smaller model.
+But if you need to conserve space, opt for a smaller putting green.

 You need a green that will hold up to frequent use.
 Look for products with premium construction and grass that feels as authentic as possible.
 The less cheap plastic you find in a mat, the better.
 Backstops and cups are the weak points of many models.

-If you plan on taking your putting set with you or constantly rolling it up to free up space in your office, you should find a model that is portable and easy to travel with.
-If you want a mat to set down and leave in place, opt for one with a more rigid design.
+If you plan on taking your putting green with you or constantly rolling it up to free up space in your office, you should find a model that is portable and easy to travel with.
+If you want a putting green to set down and leave in place, opt for one with a more rigid design.

 Rips or tears can make a putting green useless for getting adequate practice.
-Find a model that you trust to hold up to the wear and tear of frequent use, especially if you opt for a more portable putting set.
-Of course, no matter which model you choose, you should treat your putting mat gently and with respect.
+Find a model that you trust to hold up to the wear and tear of frequent use, especially if you opt for a more portable putting green.
+Of course, no matter which model you choose, you should treat your putting green gently and respectfully.

-Some putting sets allow you to adjust the slope, while others come with an automatic ball return.
+Some indoor putting greens allow you to adjust the slope, while others come with an automatic ball return.
 Some have a cup and pins, while others just have markings.
 Before making a purchase, consider which extras are worth the additional price.

 Frequently Asked Questions

-Whether you’re looking to purchase an office putting set for the first time or upgrade your existing mat, you’re likely to have questions about choosing the right product.
-Here are some common questions that golfers often ask me about office putting mats.
+Whether you’re looking to purchase an indoor putting green for the first time or upgrade your existing mat, you’re likely to have questions about choosing the right product.
+Here are some helpful tips and common questions that golfers often ask us about indoor putting greens.

 How long is a putting mat?

-Putting mats typically range from eight to 15 feet, depending on the manufacturer’s preferences.
-You should choose a set with the length that best fits your available space.
+Putting mats typically range from 8 to 15 feet, depending on the manufacturer’s preferences.
+You should choose a product with the length that best fits your available space.
 Longer mats allow you to practice more difficult putts but may be harder to store or disassemble when not in use.